-We exist to empower survivors of human trafficking through meaningful employment and economic independence.
+We exist to empower survivors of human trafficking through meaningful work and economic independence.

-Our employees’ welfare and empowerment is our priority.
+Our survivors’ welfare and empowerment is our priority.

 We seek to be kind in all that we do or say.